Chris35Wills/synthetic_channel_mesh/README.md

 One method of implementing this command line approach on windows is through [cygwin](https://www.cygwin.com/).

-*If you're on windows, you may need to run `dos2unix test_aoi.sh` first to handle newline characters.*

 The input and test data outputs for the example run are located respectively in:

 	./GitHub/synthetic_channel_mesh/test_data
 	./GitHub/synthetic_channel_mesh/test_outputs

+## Things to be aware of

+- If you're on windows, you may need to run `dos2unix test_aoi.sh` first to handle newline characters.
-**NB/ The code has been set-up such that all scripts and functions work within this directory structure - if you change these locations or perhaps add the functions to your system path, you will need to alter the path declarations in each script accordingly.**
+- The code has been set-up such that all scripts and functions work within this directory structure
+- If you change these locations or perhaps add the functions to your system path, you will need to alter the path declarations in each script accordingly

 ## Comments and further development